Content Security Policy¶

 If your web application is using CSP, after integrating the Guance RUM SDK, you may encounter security violation prompts in the browser.
 You need to add the following URLs to the corresponding directives:

-Datakit Reporting URLs
+Datakit Reporting URLs¶

-Depends on the datakitOrigin option in the RUM SDK initialization configuration:
+Depends on the datakitOrigin option in the RUM SDK Initialization Configuration:

 In the CSP security directive, please add the following entry:

 Starting from SDK version >=3.2.0, self-hosting web worker files is supported.
-Add workerUrl to the SDK configuration to specify the hosting address.
-You can obtain the worker file in the following two ways:
+Add workerUrl and replayCanvasWorkerUrl (SDK version >= 3.3.0) in the SDK configuration to specify the hosting addresses.
+You can obtain the worker files in the following two ways:

-1. Download from the Guance official address: https://static.guance.com/browser-sdk/v3/worker.js
+Download from the Guance official addresses: https://static.guance.com/browser-sdk/v3/worker.js and https://static.guance.com/browser-sdk/v3/canvas-worker.js.

 Prerequisites

-• Host the file on the same origin as your web application.
+- Host the file on the same origin as your web application.
 Due to browser restrictions, it cannot be hosted on a separate domain (e.g., a third-party CDN host) or another scheme.

-• Ensure the SDK version is >=3.2.0.
+- Ensure the SDK version is

-CDN Addresses
+CDN Address¶